National Performance Centre

 Can I access the NPC from time to time or in a part time capacity?

 The primary intention of the NPC is to provide a holistic DTE for full time athletes.
-There are circumstances where a short/part-term involvement in the NPC is available as detailed in the NPC Selection Guidelines.
-Examples of a circumstances that may be considered would be;
+Examples of circumstances that may be considered would be:

 • in final preparation for major competitions, such as the World Championships where there may be athletes selected who are not members of the NPC

-• where an athlete is unable to commit to a full time engagement but where a defined and agreed part time engagement suits both the NPC and the athlete Due to investment levels the performance support services available to the full time NPC athletes are not available to athletes completing shorter/part-time training stints in the NPC.
+• where an athlete is unable to commit to a full time engagement but where a defined and agreed engagement suits both the NPC and the athlete

-For those that are not full-time NPC athletes, there may be opportunities to access the NPC for camps or for short/medium term training engagements or open training sessions, with athletes encouraged to directly contact the NPC coaching staff, not through this selection process.
+For those that are not full-time NPC athletes, there may be opportunities to access the NPC for camps or for short/medium term training engagements or open training sessions.
 However, as this engagement is not the priority for, or the focus of the NPC, it may be considered on the basis that such exposure aligns with the training plans of the NPC.

 What happens when an athlete in the NPC decides to leave, or it is decided by the program that the NPC is not suitable for them at that time?